Tenth Doctor: Other Appearances

 Outside of The Tenth Doctor Adventures, David Tennant has appeared as the Doctor for several special Big Finish releases.
-He made brief cameos at the end of the Jenny – The Doctor's Daughter series and the final story of Big Finish's multi-Doctor anniversary special The Legacy of Time.
+He made brief cameos at the end of the Jenny – The Doctor's Daughter series and the final story of Big Finish's multi-Doctor anniversary special The Legacy of Time (and its 2026 prequel).
 The Tenth Doctor made a significant appearance in the final story of the Donna Noble: Kidnapped! spin-off series starring Catherine Tate as Donna Noble.
-In 2020, Tennant appeared alongside Tom Baker as the Fourth Doctor in the first story of the Out of Time trilogy and co-starred in three audio plays opposite Alex Kingston as River Song in The Tenth Doctor and River Song.
-Tennant also made an uncredited cameo in series eight of The Diary of River Song as the Doctor.
+As part of the multi-platform Time Lord Victorious storyline, Tennant co-starred in Echoes of Extinction alongside Paul McGann as the Eighth Doctor.
+In 2022, Tennant appeared as the Doctor in the seventh series of The War Master opposite Derek Jacobi as The Master.